rukasakurai/rukasakurai.github.io/kubernetes.md

 ```

 ### Building an image from sample code with a sample Dockerfile, pushing it to ACR, and deploying it to AKS
 Do the below first, and use `crcontosovideo.azurecr.io/webimage` in deployment.yaml, and then run `kubectl apply -f ./deployment.yaml`.
-This should take about 5 minutes (including 2 minutes to build the image).
-The first time I tried it by using VS Code and its terminal worked, but the second time I tried it from the Azure Cloud Shell, the deployment failed with the new pod showing errors such as CrashLoopBackoff.
+This takes about 5 minutes (including 2 minutes to build the image).
 ```
 git clone https://github.com/MicrosoftDocs/mslearn-deploy-run-container-app-service.git